WeConnectArchive/waltz-SDK-example/iOS/README.md

         func didSendWaltzInvitationWithErrorCode(_ errorCode: SDKResponseCodes)

-2 first two have a list of invitations that were made by the user and the last one only the status
+2 The first two have a list of invitations made by the user and the last one contain the statuses of these invitations

 ## User informations

-The user have to be logged in to use it.
+The user has to be logged in to use it.

 1. Get user infos

         @available(*, deprecated, message: "No longer available, should use getJWT instead!", renamed: "getJWT") WaltzSDKMgr.sharedManager.getUserInfos()
         WaltzSDKMgr.sharedManager.getJWT()

 2. Results are sent in this function:

         @available(*, deprecated, message: "No longer available, should use didGetWaltzJWTWithErrorCode instead!", renamed: "didGetWaltzJWTWithErrorCode") func didGetWaltzUserInfoWithErrorCode(_ errorCode: SDKResponseCodes, userInfo: WaltzUserInfos?)
         func didGetWaltzJWTWithErrorCode(_ errorCode: SDKResponseCodes, jwt: JWT?)

-If the status is SUCCESS you will have the user informations inside the JWT that look like that:
+If the status is SUCCESS, the user informations inside the JWT will look like this:

     @available(*, deprecated, message: "No longer available, should use JWT instead!", renamed: "JWT") public class WaltzUserInfos {
         public let email: String
         public let name: String
         public let id: UUID
         }

     jwt.body["firstName"]
     jwt.body["lastName"]
     jwt.body["userEmail"]
     jwt.body["uid"]

 ## Destination dispatch
-In order to receive the destination dispatch informations, you should create a Firebase project https://firebase.google.com/docs/ios/setup
+In order to receive the destination dispatch information, you must create a Firebase project https://firebase.google.com/docs/ios/setup

 Then set up Firebase Cloud Messaging https://firebase.google.com/docs/cloud-messaging/ios/client

-Send to Waltz your FCM Server Key at sdksupport@waltzapp.com
+Send your FCM Server Key to Waltz at sdksupport@waltzapp.com

-1. In your AppDelegate class, herit from MessagingDelegate and UNUserNotificationCenterDelegate
+1. In your AppDelegate class, inherit from MessagingDelegate and UNUserNotificationCenterDelegate

         import Firebase
         import FirebaseMessaging
         import UserNotifications

         class AppDelegate: UIResponder, UIApplicationDelegate, MessagingDelegate, UNUserNotificationCenterDelegate

 2. In the didFinishLaunchingWithOptions configure Firebase, register delegate

         func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey : Any]? = nil) -> Bool {
             FirebaseApp.configure()
             Messaging.messaging().delegate = self
         }

-3. Make sure to request for notification permission
+3. Make sure to request for notification permissions

         if #available(iOS 10.0, *) {
             // For iOS 10 display notification (sent via APNS)